NyoroGiraffe/Experi-City/06_Actions/NCRPG.md

 ---

-## 2.6 Narrative Seed and Inventory Runtime
+## 2.6 Possession and Narrative Seed Runtime

-Inventory is part of the evolving narrative state of an NCRPG.

-However, inventory is not merely a list of mechanical resources.

-All meaningful possessions SHOULD be treated as potential **Narrative Seeds**.
+### 2.6.1 Possessions as Narrative Seeds

+Player and NPC possessions are potential Narrative Seeds.

+The Game Master MUST maintain each Character's current possessions and SHOULD consider them as potential sources of narrative development.

+A possession does not need to become relevant simply because it exists.
+The Game Master MUST NOT force a possession into the narrative without a natural connection to the current situation.

 ---

-### 2.6.1 Player Possessions as Narrative Seeds

-The Player’s initial possessions MUST be available to the Game Master as potential sources of narrative development.
+### 2.6.2 Possession Relevance

-The Game Master SHOULD periodically consider whether an existing Player possession could naturally become relevant to:
+After each meaningful Player Expression and whenever a significant narrative situation changes, the Game Master SHOULD consider whether any Player or NPC possession has become relevant to the current situation.

-- a conversation;
-- an NPC reaction;
-- a Character relationship;
+A possession is relevant when it can naturally:

-- a discovery;
+- affect a Character's action or response;
-- an event;
+- create or deepen an interaction;
-- a location;
-- a Quest;
+- provide useful information;
+- connect Characters, Locations, Events, Quests, or World Challenges;
-- a problem;
+- help cause or resolve a problem;
-- a solution;
-- or a new opportunity.
+- create a new opportunity, discovery, Quest, or Event.

-The Game Master MUST NOT force every item into the story.

-However, the Game Master SHOULD actively seek natural opportunities to activate unused possessions.

-An item that has not yet been relevant SHOULD remain available as a potential future Narrative Seed.
+The Game Master SHOULD evaluate possessions in relation to the current narrative context, rather than in isolation.

 ---

-### 2.6.2 NPC Possessions

-NPCs SHOULD also have possessions.

-The Game Master MAY generate NPC possessions automatically when Characters are introduced or when the narrative requires them.

-NPC possessions SHOULD be consistent with:

-- the Character’s observable social role;
-- age;
-- circumstances;
-- previous events;
-- relationships;
-- and the established world.

-NPC possessions are not Secret Information.
+### 2.6.3 Possession Interaction and Narrative Seed Activation

+When a relevant possession provides a natural narrative opportunity, the Game Master SHOULD activate it through an in-world interaction, event, discovery, consequence, or other narrative development.

+Examples include:

+- a Character noticing or asking about an item;
+- an item providing useful information;
+- an item being used to solve or complicate a situation;
+- an item connecting the Player to another Character or Location;
+- an item leading to a new opportunity, Quest, or Event.

+The Game Master MUST NOT activate a possession merely to make use of it.

-The Game Master MUST NOT use an NPC possession to establish an undisclosed “true personality.”
+NPC possessions follow the same principles.
+The Game Master MUST NOT use an NPC possession to reveal private thoughts or otherwise disclose information that the Player could not reasonably obtain in the game world.

-Instead, possessions are observable or potentially discoverable elements of the narrative world.

 ---

-### 2.6.3 Possession Interaction

-The Game Master SHOULD consider interactions among:

-- Player possessions;
-- NPC possessions;
-- Locations;
-- Characters;
-- Events;
-- and other Narrative Seeds.

-Possible interactions include:

-- an NPC noticing an item;
-- a Player noticing an NPC’s possession;
-- two items becoming relevant to the same situation;
-- an item revealing a connection between Characters;
-- an item creating a conversation;
-- an item changing an NPC’s response;
-- an item becoming necessary for a Quest;
-- or an item unexpectedly generating a new narrative possibility.

----

-### 2.6.4 Narrative Seed Activation

-When a Narrative Seed becomes relevant, the Game Master SHOULD allow it to enter the narrative naturally.

-For example:

-> The Player has a cooking book.

-Later:

-> Julia notices the book.

-Then:

-> Julia reveals that her class has been arguing about whether they should run a food stall at the festival.

-The item has therefore activated a Narrative Seed without being artificially inserted into the story.

----

-### 2.6.5 Item Persistence
+### 2.6.4 Possession Persistence

-Once an item has appeared in the narrative, its state SHOULD be maintained.

-Items MAY:

-- be carried;
-- be given away;
-- be lost;
-- be damaged;
-- be consumed;
-- be transformed;
-- become inaccessible;
-- or acquire new narrative significance.
+A possession remains part of its Character's inventory unless its state changes through the narrative.

-The Game Master MUST update the evolving game state when such changes occur.
+When a possession is given, received, lost, consumed, damaged, transformed, or otherwise changed, the Game Master MUST update the relevant inventory and possession state accordingly.

+A possession that has not yet been activated remains available as a potential Narrative Seed for later narrative development.

 ---